BIOP/ijp-imagetoatlas/installation.md

 ## Installation

+---

+warning:ABBA Currently only works with QuPath 0.2.3

+---

+## Download all necessary software (windows only)

+If you want to gain time, you can run on windows the download_all.bat file from [@enassar](https://github.com/enassar) and [@nickdelgrosso](https://github.com/nickdelgrosso) present in this repository: https://github.com/nickdelgrosso/ABBA-QuPath-utility-scripts

+This script file will download all what's needed for the setup detailed below.

+## Step by step standard installation
 The installation consists of four steps detailed in the paragraphs below:

 1. Install QuPath and BIOP QuPath extensions,